sjentsch/lsjDocs/Ch01/Ch01_WhyStats_3.rst

       understanding a certain amount of statistics.

-   -  Thirdly, there is a big practical problem with being dependent on other people to do all your statistics: statistical analysit is *expensive*.
+   -  Thirdly, there is a big practical problem with being dependent on other people to do all your statistics: statistical analysis is *expensive*.
 If you ever get bored and want to look up how much the Australian government charges for university fees, you will notice something interesting: statistics is designated as a